• Skip to primary navigation

 We usually need 1 taco per small child and 2 tacos per older child and not too hungry adult.
 A hungry adult in our household has been known to eat 3-4 tacos for dinner.

-My homemade guacamole, shredded cabbage and some shredded cheese are our favorites.
+My homemade guacamole, shredded cabbage or lettuce and some shredded cheese are our favorites.
 Coleslaw is also a nice addition!
-And if I have enough time/patience, I make a batch of Pineapple Salsa or Mango Black Bean Salsa to go with them – so delicious!
+And if I have enough time, I make a batch of Pineapple Salsa or Mango Black Bean Salsa to go with them – so delicious!

-This is such a great way to use your slow cooker during the summer – if you need a change from slow cooked pulled pork, that is 😉 Either way, my crockpot chicken tacos easy meal that always puts a smile on everyone’s face around the dinner table – winner, winner, chicken dinner.
+This is such a great way to use your slow cooker during the summer: An easy meal that always puts a smile on everyone’s face around the dinner table – winner, winner, chicken dinner.
 Enjoy!

 More easy chicken dinners